chiragdtsc/stakehouse_challenge/README.md

 Method: getAssociatedIndexId(blsPublicKey)
 <br><br>
-Retrieves the associated index ID (hashed key) for a given BLS public key using the associatedIndexIdForKnot function from the contract.
+Retrieves the associated index ID (hashed key) for a given BLS public key using the associatedIndexIdForKnot function from the contract.<br>
 Returns the associated index ID.

 Method: fetchBalance(blsPublicKey, associatedIndexId)
 <br><br>
-Fetches the balance of a stakehouse validator associated with the given BLS public key and associated index ID.
+Fetches the balance of a stakehouse validator associated with the given BLS public key and associated index ID.<br>
-Uses the knotDETHBalanceInIndex function from the contract.
+Uses the knotDETHBalanceInIndex function from the contract.<br>
 Returns the balance.

 Method: getValidatorBalanceOnEpochs(blsPublicKey)
 <br><br>
-Retrieves the balance of a stakehouse validator on each epoch.
+Retrieves the balance of a stakehouse validator on each epoch.<br>
-Retrieves the associated index ID for the given BLS public key.
+Retrieves the associated index ID for the given BLS public key.<br>
-Sets an epoch interval to fetch the balance at each epoch.
+Sets an epoch interval to fetch the balance at each epoch.<br>
-Stores the epoch-wise balance in the balanceEpochWiseStore array.
+Stores the epoch-wise balance in the balanceEpochWiseStore array.<br>
 Returns the balanceEpochWiseStore array.

 Method: processMultipleValidatorKeys(validatorsBLSPublicKeys)
 <br><br>
-Processes balances for multiple stakehouse validator keys.
+Processes balances for multiple stakehouse validator keys.<br>
-Iterates over each BLS public key in the validatorsBLSPublicKeys array.
+Iterates over each BLS public key in the validatorsBLSPublicKeys array.<br>
-Calls getValidatorBalanceOnEpochs to retrieve the balance on each epoch for each validator.
+Calls getValidatorBalanceOnEpochs to retrieve the balance on each epoch for each validator.<br>
 Stores the balances in the indexValidatorBalanceStore array.

 Method: run(validatorsBLSPublicKeys)
 <br><br>
-Runs the indexing process for multiple stakehouse validators.
+Runs the indexing process for multiple stakehouse validators.<br>
-Calls the processMultipleValidatorKeys method with the validatorsBLSPublicKeys array.
+Calls the processMultipleValidatorKeys method with the validatorsBLSPublicKeys array.<br>
 Prints the indexValidatorBalanceStore array.

 # Sample Output of Indexed Balances